“What is a bridge?”

-This is the most common type of bridge to be placed.
-It is made up of one or more false teeth joined to two crowns that are placed on to the adjacent teeth and/or implants.
+This is the most common type to be placed.
+It is made up of one or more “false” units joined to two crowns, that are placed on to the adjacent teeth and/or implants.

 2. Resin-bonded (‘Maryland’) bridges

-Cantilever bridges simply means that the tooth bridge uses only one adjacent tooth to hold the bridge in place.
+Cantilever simply means that the bridge uses only one adjacent tooth to hold it in place.
 These can be of a fixed design or use resin-bonded wings.

 Like crowns, bridges may be made from: